zzjay-005/CIS_3345_GDP_JS_MR_ZS/README.md

 - Digital Forensic Investicagation Powerpoint

 ## Scope:
+Team will perform:
-Team will proform: Examination of the provided Android 13 forensic image.
+- Examination of the provided Android 13 forensic image.
-Logical, file system, and artifact analysis.
+- Logical, file system, and artifact analysis.
-Recovery and review of deleted data.
+- Recovery and review of deleted data.
-Communication analysis (SMS/MMS, call logs, voicemails).
+- Communication analysis (SMS/MMS, call logs, voicemails).
-Browser and download activity analysis.
+- Browser and download activity analysis.
-Documentation of findings and forensic processes.
+- Documentation of findings and forensic processes.

+Team will not be performing:
-Team will not: SIM cloning, live network traffic analysis, collection of stalker physical location, use real-world victim data was used (only the provided forensic image is analyzed).
+SIM cloning, live network traffic analysis, collection of stalker physical location, use real-world victim data was used (only the provided forensic image is analyzed).

 ## Forensic Process